lsahi/OTM/README.md

 _elo_ (a system running in China for OCL series) -> Collects match results from tournaments and heads-up match, and caculate a single result.
 It gives chances for skilled players in tournaments to get deeloed.
 Another problem is the system only work for Chinese that many derankers derankers accross the world get rid of the monitor.

 ## Target
-To improve the tournament environment
+To improve the tournament environment \
-To prevent players fucked by fucking derankers
+To prevent players fucked by fucking derankers \
 To serve for the coming BFC(or something)

 ## Output
-A judge system by mod/skill, by tournament results, by best performances.
+A judge system by mod/skill, by tournament results, by best performances. \
-An auto-matching system.
+An auto-matching system (maybe with some funny features).

 ## Design